rossigee/provider-btcpay/docs/DEVELOPMENT.md

 # Development Guide

-This guide covers development setup, building, testing, and contributing to the Plausible provider.
+This guide covers development setup, building, testing, and contributing to the BTCPay Server provider.

 ## Table of Contents
 - [Development Environment](#development-environment)